 The Belgian Welding Institute has started a research project about joining of sandwich materials.
 Several hybrid connection techniques will be developed and tested on different materials.
-The project will focus on 4 connection techniques; more specifically clinching, riveting, resistance welding and friction spot welding.
+The project focuses on 4 connection techniques; more specifically clinching, riveting, resistance welding and friction spot welding.

 To ensure that the sandwich plates can be connected with these techniques, the plastic core must be displaced locally.
-In the planned project, 2 concepts for the displacement of the plastic core will be examined.
+In the planned project, 2 concepts for the displacement of the plastic core were examined.

 The first concept is the development of a hybrid joining technique, in particular a combination of ultrasonic welding and clinching or resistance welding.
-For this concept, a sonotrode for generating the ultrasonic vibrations will be integrated into the joining tools.
-Through the ultrasonic vibrations, the plastic core of the sandwich plate will be displaced so that the plates can be joined.
+For this concept, a sonotrode for generating the ultrasonic vibrations was integrated into the joining tools.
+Through the ultrasonic vibrations, the plastic core of the sandwich plate were displaced so that the plates can be joined.
 A second approach also uses ultrasonic vibrations to displace the plastic core, but as a preliminary step.
-Afterwards, the treated plates will be connected with riveting or friction spot welding.
+Afterwards, the treated plates can be connected with riveting or friction spot welding.

 In addition, industrial case studies will be developed to demonstrate the potential of the new processes.